SawadeeGolfSawadeeGolf

 200+

-What UV index is dangerous for playing golf in Thailand?
+What UV level is safe for golf in Thailand?

-Partially.
-Thin clouds only block 10-20% of UV — you can still burn on overcast days.
-Thick storm clouds reduce UV significantly, but scattered clouds can actually increase UV through reflection.
-Never skip sunscreen because of clouds.
+Barely.
+Thin clouds only block 10–20% of UV.
+You can absolutely burn on overcast days.
+Thick storm clouds help, but scattered clouds can actually increase UV through reflection.

-Before 9am and after 3pm.
-Early morning tee times (6-7am) are ideal — you finish before peak UV and beat the worst heat.
-Twilight rounds starting at 2:30-3pm are another excellent strategy.
+Before 9am is ideal — you finish before peak UV and beat the worst heat.
+Twilight rounds starting at 3pm also work.
+Avoid 10am–2pm starts, especially March–May.

-Check real-time UV index for every golf course in Thailand before your next round.
-Plan your tee time around UV levels for safer, more enjoyable golf.
+Real-time UV index for every golf course in Thailand.
+Plan your tee time around the sun.